 Knowing When to STOP a Project

 Based upon feedback from thousands of project postmortem participants, the number one project management skill most requested by project teams is knowing when to STOP a project!
 When project parameters shift, effective project leaders and project teams STOP the project and regroup!

 Why It is Hard to Stop a Project After It Has Started

 For a myriad of reasons, leaders typically do not like to stop a project after it has been kicked off.
-Not wanting to waste previous investments and efforts, most leaders admit to believing that almost any obstacle can be overcome if the project team just works hard enough — regardless of the circumstances, risks, or comparative value of the project.
+Not wanting to waste previous investments and efforts, most leaders admit to believing that almost any obstacle can be overcome if the project team just works hard enough — regardless of the circumstances, project risks, or the comparative value of the project.

 The Balance of Speed and Reflection